SeaGL/organization/meetings/2025/20250303-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- purchased new pump for inflatable seagull
-- Angel is happy to help out with recommendations based on last year
-  - Before July is better. :)

 #### A/V & DevOps
-- windmill integration setup with nextcloud
-  - automation engine (ITTT?), when form is submitted, do stuff
-  - Volunteers need automation go to with volunteering form & onboarding!
-  - volunteer form needs fixing so that people don't submit 5x
-- researching task/project management systems
-  - Angel is interested in systems stuff.
-I would like to come to the meeting too please.
-  - open to suggestions
-  - plane, wekan, etc
-- ordered 5x hdmi capture cards
-- slashed a bunch of monthly Google spend

 #### Finance
-- no updates

 #### IDEA
-- no updates
-- [ ] Angel will send PyCascades info to Robin by the end of the week

 #### Partnerships
-- no updates
-- some people think november is too far out
-- some places book 1-2 years ahead, need to keep contacts
-- should have save-the-date and sponsor handbill ready by scale would be good
-  - ~march 7

 #### Policy & Protocol
-- no updates

 #### Programming & Flow
-- no updates

 #### Promotion & Outreach
-- no updates

 #### Volunteers
-- I've seen some chatter about open source volunteer organizing software that I'm going to investigate.
-- I've started chatting with a couple of other volunteer chairs about different ideas and resources.
-- Onboarding process will have two levels (forms) AJ and Angel will sync off-line.
-- [ ] Angel will organize a meeting with Salt and AJ before February 24.

 ### New Items